Nadia Wassef's bookshop memoir is a chronicle of Egypt's upheaval | DW | 15.09.2021

 She has immortalized the experience in her book, Shelf Life: Chronicles of a Cairo Bookseller, to be published on October 5 — the German edition was released on September 13 as Jeden Tag blättert das Schicksal eine Seite um (Every Day, Fate turns a Page).

-The inspiration for the store came at a time when Wassef felt depleted and frustrated.
+The inspiration for the store came at a time when Wassef felt low and frustrated.
 "Our father had passed away after a very long and hard illness," she told DW.

 Then at a dinner with friends, she was asked a question: "If you could do anything, what would you do?"